ksnxr/RLAF/np_jax/README.md

 # Minor notes
 1. We used `jax.numpy.linalg.solve` for calculating the inverse of the Fisher metric times a vector.
 However, using `jax.scipy.linalg.solve` can be even faster since we can benefit from the structure of the metric by setting `assume_a="pos"`.
+2. In `benchmark_time.py`, the time for jit compilation was mistakenly taken into considerations when benchmarking the running times, and may lead to slightly inaccurate results.
+However, we ran some random experiments using the code without the time for jit compilation, and the general conclusion seems to remain unchanged.